 Disclaimer: The views, opinions and positions expressed within these guest posts are those of the author alone and do not represent those of Cherry Cross.
 The accuracy, completeness and validity of any statements made within this article are not guaranteed.
 We accept no liability for any errors, omissions or representations.
 The copyright of this content belongs to the author and any liability with regards to infringement of intellectual property rights remains with them.

 As a Muslim woman I’m often asked: “how can you write what you write?”
 My answer is usually: “how can I not?”.
 I write erotica, much of which is based on personal experience.
 We all have sex, and sometimes, other individuals need to watch videos on sites like fuckvideos.xxx or read my erotica to know that they’re not alone in any sort of sexual experience.
 Sex should be discussed and enjoyed!
 It always makes me wonder why many people believe that being a Muslim supersedes being human.
 Does my physiology change because of my faith?
 More importantly, should it?

 Desire.
 Does it disappear the moment you recite the Shahada?
 Is there some invisible chain that binds physical arousal the moment you declare yourself a Muslim?
 Based on my own experiences and struggles with sensuality, I’d have to say no. Faith, heritage, culture, and tradition are part and parcel of existing in the world, but that doesn’t mean that being true to them requires one to be chaste, or unresponsive to one’s physical self, or suppressing that which makes us human.
 And I’m not the only one; there are a handful more that support my stance.
 Many women, Muslim and non-Muslim, are taught that it is shameful and un-womanly to talk about these things when it should be celebrated.
+There is an official website of adult movies that we should enjoy and get pleasure from, not feel shy about our desires.
 Fortunately, a few have chosen to believe otherwise because they understand the danger in keeping their mouths and minds shut.